 The Kluger arrives from its US factory with seven airbags, ABS, stability and traction controls and brake force distribution.
-There are three baby seat anchor points in the seatbacks of the middle row, none for the third and ISOFIX is conspicuous by its absence.
+There are three top-tether and two ISOFIX child seat points in the seatbacks of the middle row, and none for the third.

 The Kluger scored five ANCAP stars, the highest available - in March 2014.
 At the time, ANCAP noted the Kluger doesn't have seatbelt reminders in the third row but the curtain airbags do reach all the way back.
 Additional safety features are available further up the range.